markel1974/Symphony/src/components/6510/README.md

 **Execution Flow:**

-The `Run` method in `cpu.go` is the main execution loop.
+The `Emulate` method in `cpu.go` is the main execution loop.
 It repeatedly:

-1. Fetches the next opcode using `Fetch()`.
+1. Executes the function `next`.
-2. Looks up the corresponding instruction implementation function in `opTable`.
-3. Looks up the corresponding addressing mode function in `modeTable`.
+2. The function read the `opcodeTable` for the next instruction.
+3. The function read the `addressingModeTable` for the next addressing mode.
-4. Calls the addressing mode function.
+4. Execute the instruction.
-5. Calls the instruction implementation function.
-6. Handles interrupts.
+5. Handles interrupts.

 **Addressing Modes:**